georgemillo/millodotme/_posts/2017-04-04-capybara-matchers.md

 published: true
 ---

-I love Capybara but there's one little snag that keeps tripping me up.
+I love Capybara but it has one little snag that keeps tripping me up.
 Have a look at the following RSpec code and see if you can spot the problem:

 {% highlight ruby %}
 example 'show user page' do